 Established in 2011 as a farmers market based business, Low Country Olive Oil now carries over 60 olive oils and vinegars; the largest selection of on tap oils and vinegars in the Charleston Lowcountry.
 Over 50% of the company's olive oils and balsamic vinegars are blended or infused in Charleston and are exclusive to Lowcountry Olive Oil.
 Customers are encouraged to sample unique oils and vinegars in-store including Lowcountry Herb Olive Oil and Strawberry Champagne or Bourbon Balsamic Vinegars.
 The company is the only one of its kind to receive the SC Certified Seal through South Carolina's Department of Agriculture.

-The Benjamin's believe in supporting local food artisans and regional family-owned olive farms.
-Certified extra virgin olive oils on tap include oils from and Georgia and Texas as well as the Olinda Olive Farm owned by the Decamilla Family of Charleston.
-Lowcountry Olive Oil Shops now carry Charleston's Holy Smoke smoked olive oil, Georgia Pecan oil, Geechee Boy Grits, Bulls Bay Sea Salts, dipping spices from Charleston Spice Company, Charleston Coffee Exchange Coffee, King of Pops Popsicles, locally infused honeys and many delectable treats from the Charleston area.
+The Benjamins believe in supporting local food artisans and regional family-owned olive farms including Georgia Olive Farms and Olinda Olive Oil.
+Lowcountry Olive Oil Shops also carry Charleston's Holy Smoke smoked olive oil, Georgia Pecan and Green Peanut oils, Geechie Boy Grits, Bulls Bay Sea Salts, dipping spices from Charleston Spice Company, Charleston Coffee Exchange Coffee, Charleston Candles, King of Pops Popsicles, locally infused honeys and many delectable treats from the Charleston area.

 Situated in downtown Charleston's historic Ansonborough district, 272 Meeting Street dates back to 1872.
 During the 1880s and '90s it was occupied by Dr. George Caulier's apothecary shop.
 Albert Stokes established Stokes Business College here in 1898, one of the first in the country to offer secretarial and business education for women.
 The school remained here until the 1930s.
 (Jack Leland, DYKYC, Jan.
 30, 1984.)